Skip to content

 • Organisational proficiency

-Such student activities will be useful when applying for most jobs.
+Such student activities will be helpful when applying for most jobs.
 Digging deeper into each of them, you’ll find a range of more job-specific skills for a CV in action.

 7. Studying abroad